mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

     - SMART: “Secure 5 new qualified leads per week via email outreach.”
 (This is an outcome).
 2. The “Achievable” Trap:
     - Setting the bar too low just to check a box is “sandbagging.”
     - Setting the bar impossibly high leads to burnout.
-Aim for the “sweet spot”—difficult but doable.
+Aim for the “sweet spot”-difficult but doable.
 3. Ignoring the “Relevant”:
     - You can set a SMART goal to “Count every paperclip in the office by 5 PM.”
-It is specific, measurable, achievable, and time-bound—but it is completely irrelevant to business success.
+It is specific, measurable, achievable, and time-bound-but it is completely irrelevant to business success.

 </details>
 <br>